 The Steamship Authority raised rates for large trucks and parking in 2013.
 In 2012 it raised fares for automobiles and year round parking permits.
 The Steamship Authority last raised passenger rates in 2010.

-The board is scheduled to vote on the proposed annual budget, which includes the fare increases, at its October 21 meeting, scheduled for the Katharine Cornell Theatre in Vineyard Haven.
+The board is scheduled to vote on the proposed annual budget, which includes the fare increases, at its October 21 meeting, scheduled for the Oak Bluffs library.

 Any fare hikes would likely take effect on January 1, 2015.